Spanwise variations in membrane flutter dynamics: Effect of aspect ratio

+Instead of showing membrane snapshots across $R_1$-$T_0$ space, we give a number of examples of unsteady aspect-ratio-two motions, which usually occur at $R_1 \geq 10^{-0.5}$.
+We compare these with the corresponding aspect-ratio-one motions in the following four figures, one for each combination of the two boundary conditions and two Poisson ratios.

-We begin in figure~\ref{fig:verticallyArrayedSnapshotsFFFFsaddleAR4nu0} by showing membranes with all edges fixed and Poisson ratio zero.
-We focus on two values of $T_0$, $10^{-0.1}$ and $10^{-0.25}$, and two and five $R_1$ values respectively for each $T_0$.
-As before, these $T_0$ are close to the smallest values where we can compute dynamics for long times across a wide range of $R_1$.
+In figure~\ref{fig:verticallyArrayedSnapshotsFFFFsaddleAR4nu0} we show membranes with all edges fixed and Poisson ratio zero.
+We focus on two values of $T_0$, $10^{-0.3}$ and $10^{-0.5}$.
+In each panel, as in the corresponding figures for aspect-ratio one, we present midspan snapshots (left columns of each panel) and midchord snapshots (right columns of each panel) as well as $z_{\mathrm{center}}(t)$ and $\langle z\rangle_c(\alpha_2,t)$ for the unsteady cases.

-In each panel, similar to the previous figure, we present midspan snapshots (left columns of each panel) and midchord snapshots (right columns of each panel) as well as $z_{\mathrm{center}}(t)$ and $\langle z\rangle_c(\alpha_2,t)$ for the unsteady cases.
-The same quantities were shown previously in figure \ref{fig:ffffar1nu0vertical} for the cases in panels (a), (c), (e), (f), and (g), with the same parameters but with aspect ratio one.
-At the top of each panel in figure~\ref{fig:verticallyArrayedSnapshotsFFFFsaddleAR4nu0} we present the overlaid snapshots from the aspect-ratio-one cases above those for the present case with aspect ratio four.
-In panels (a) and (b) and other cases at small $R_1$ (not shown), increasing the aspect ratio from one to four makes the dynamics steady.
-In panels (c)--(g) the aspect-ratio-four membranes are unsteady, so we array their midspan and midchord snapshots vertically, moving downward with increasing time.
-Here the $z$ coordinates are stretched by a factor of~2 to enhance visibility.
+Panel (a) compares membrane motions at $R_1=10^{0}$ and $T_0=10^{-0.3}$, for aspect ratios 1, 2, and 4, from top to bottom.
+In this case and all others, we stretch the $z$ coordinates of the aspect-ratio-two and aspect-ratio-four membranes by a factor of~2 to enhance visibility.
+At these parameters, the aspect-ratio-one membrane motion is a spanwise-symmetric up-down oscillation, whereas the aspect-ratio-two and four membranes have steady, single-hump shapes.
+The membrane shapes are flatter across the middle part of the span as the aspect ratio increases.
+In the chordwise direction, the location of the maximum deflection point is slightly towards the trailing edge at aspect ratio 2, and closer to the midchord at aspect ratio 4 (shown by the red snapshots).

+In panels (b) and (c), we compare only aspect ratios one (first row of snapshots) and two (second row of snapshots, also vertically arrayed below).
+The aspect-ratio-one cases were shown previously in figure~\ref{fig:ffffar1nu0vertical}.
+In panel~(b), the dimensionless membrane mass is $R_1=10^1$, larger than (a).
+Here the aspect-ratio-two membrane is an almost steady shape but with very small oscillations that are periodic in time; seen in both the $z_{\mathrm{center}}(t)$ plot below the vertically arrayed membrane snapshots and in the second-to-fourth color plots at the bottom of the figure.
+Panel (c) is a case with smaller pretension $(10^{-0.5})$ and here the aspect-ratio-two motion is almost a standing wave with three nodes, whereas the aspect-ratio-one membrane is steady.

+We now show unsteady motions of FFFF aspect-ratio-two membranes with $\nu=0.5$ (figure~\ref{fig:verticallyArrayedSnapshotsFFFFsaddleAR4nu05}).
+Generally there are more unsteady cases compared to the $\nu=0$ case, the previous figure.
+The only successfully-computed FFFF aspect-ratio-four membranes with $\nu=0.5$ were steady, like panel (a) of the previous figure, and are omitted.